larsbratholm/sfree/README.md

       User: user2        job-id: 1592114   Allocated memory:  32768   Allocated CPUs:  2

 Possible submissions:
-kemi3:  24 jobs on 1 thread,  12 jobs on 2 threads,   6 jobs on 4 threads,   2 jobs on 8 threads
+kemi3:  24 jobs on 1 thread,  12 jobs on 2 threads,   6 jobs on 4 threads
-kemi1:  12 jobs on 1 thread,   6 jobs on 2 threads,   3 jobs on 4 threads,   1 jobs on 8 threads
+kemi1:  12 jobs on 1 thread,   6 jobs on 2 threads,   3 jobs on 4 threads
-kemi4:  10 jobs on 1 thread,   5 jobs on 2 threads,   2 jobs on 4 threads,   1 jobs on 8 threads
+kemi4:  10 jobs on 1 thread,   5 jobs on 2 threads,   2 jobs on 4 threads
 ```